anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <a name="3.3.1"></a>
 ### 3.3.1	Exposed NFVI capabilities
-This section covers a list of explicit NFVI capabilities and metrics that define an NFVI.
+This section describes a set of explicit NFVI capabilities and metrics that define an NFVI.
 These capabilities and metrics are well known to VNFs as they provide capabilities which VNFs rely on.

 > _**Note**: 	It is expected that NFVI capabilities and metrics will evolve with time as more capabilities are added as technology enhances and matures._